qooando/selfhosted-proxmox-homelab/README.md

 2. Open the `udp_port` set in the configuration on the router, and route incoming requests to your server ip

+3. Edit `configs/clients.conf` with the correct IP ranges
+4. Edit `configs/wg-dashboard.ini` with the correct IP ranges

-3. Then you can build the image
+4. Then you can build the image
     ```bash
     cd 103_docker_registry/images
     bash build_distro.sh
     ```

-4. And apply configuration
+5. And apply configuration
    ```bash
    cd ..
    terraform init